wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    C# programs use `System.Environment.GetEnvironmentVariable("SECRET_PASS", _<br />EnvironmentVariableTarget.Process)`.

    JavaScript is restricted from accessing operating system environment variables by Internet browser sandboxing.
 So setup a <a target="_blank" href="https://developer.wordpress.org/rest-api/">REST API endpoint</a> on a server you control to call with your app's JavaScript.
 For example, to <a target="_blank" href="https://developer.mailchimp.com/">get MailChimp to send email from your web app</a>, <a target="_blank" href="https://gomakethings.com/keeping-api-credentials-secret-with-vanilla-javascript/">create a MailChimp API on your server</a> using <a target="_blank" href="https://github.com/cferdinandi/gmt-mailchimp-wp-rest-api">this</a> <a target="_blank" href="https://developer.wordpress.org/rest-api/">Wordpress middleware API</a> which stores your credentials securely on the server, and makes the real API call on your request.
 It then sends back the data, optionally filtering out any data you don’t want exposed publicly first.
-Test that the <a target="_blank" href="https://www.wikiwand.com/en/Same-origin_policy">Same Origin Policy</a> prevents rogue "leaching" sites from calling your API endpoint (<a target="_blank" href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html">cross-site request forgery</a>), change your API method signatures.
-Have the server API verify document.location on the client-side. <a target="_blank" href="https://softwareengineering.stackexchange.com/questions/229859/how-to-avoid-unauthorized-use-of-an-api">Generate and exchange a session key</a>:
+Test that the <a target="_blank" href="https://www.wikiwand.com/en/Same-origin_policy">Same Origin Policy</a> prevents rogue "leaching" sites from calling your API endpoint (<a target="_blank" href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html">cross-site request forgery (CSRF)</a>, one of the <a target="_blank" href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html">OWASP Top 10 Vulnerabilities</a>) by adding <tt>X-CSRF-CHECK: 1</tt> onto your application's AJAX calls and having the backend check for <tt>$_SERVER['HTTP_X_CSRF_CHECK']</tt> or <a target="_blank" href="https://softwareengineering.stackexchange.com/questions/229859/how-to-avoid-unauthorized-use-of-an-api">generate and exchange a custom session key</a>:
    1. Client embeds client_key in request for API library.
    2. Server determines host that has access to the API, if any.
    3. Server picks "salt" for a session key and sends it to the client with the library [or as part of another pre-auth exchange].